Seojin9m/Kiwik/README.md

 # Kpop-Wiki
-A React-Native Project for Fandom of Kpop can view/edit Kpop celebrities' wiki
+A React-Native Project 📱
+For Fandoms of Kpop 🎙️ can view/edit Kpop celebrities' wiki 📝